anath2110/GENEVIC/README.md

 # GENEVIIC

-- This intelligent chat assistant is crafted to facilitate research in Biomedical Informatics for both beginners and intermediate-level researchers.
+This is an intelligent chat assistant which is crafted to facilitate research in Biomedical Informatics for both beginners and intermediate-level researchers.
-- **Augmented by Generative AI models implemented via Azure OpenAI platform.**
-- The application supports Python's built-in SQLITE as well as your own Microsoft SQL Server.
--
-- Run from your local host or Streamlit cloud.
-- Tasks that can be performed with GENEVIIC:
-    - **PGS Chat:** Retrieve information from and visualize any custom database.
-    - **GeneAPI Chat:** Explore Bioinformatics websites via automated API calls.
-    - **Literature Search:** Search for relevant literature evidence in well-known portals for a given search query.

 ---

 ## Table of Contents
+- Introduction
 - [Features](#features)
 	- [PGS Chat](#pgs-chat)
 	- [GeneAPI Chat](#geneapi-chat)